pycroscopy/pycroscopy/docs/translators.rst

  import pyUSID as usid
  import pycroscopy as px

- #path to file you with to translate
+ #path to file you wish to translate
  file_path = r'/my_folder/a10.ibw'

  #Do the translation